New Senate secretary assumes charge

 To this effect, a formal notification has already been issued.
 Muhammad Anwar has been associated with the Senate since March 1982 and served on different positions in the Senate and has a vast experience in administrative, legislative and financial matters.

 He holds a Master’s degree in political science and has represented Pakistan on various national and international forums.
-He also moderated training and orientation sessions.
+He also moderated training and orientation sessions at national and international level focusing on capacity building of the parliamentarians, parliamentary staff and others.

 ISLAMABAD: On the orders of Senate Chairman Muhammad Sadiq Sanjrani, the Senate Special Secretary, Muhammad Anwar, assumed the charge of Senate Secretary with immediate effect from May 31, 2019.